bcgov/queue-management/mender/openshift/mender_deployment_quickstart.md

 4. `mender/templates/gui-svc.yaml`
 - change `targetPort: 80` to `targetPort: 8888`

-### Step 4.3 - Fix Readonly Filesystem Problems
+### Step 4.3 - Fix GUI Runtime Problems

-The `gui` pod tries to write a file to a readonly filesystem.
+Among other things, the `gui` pod tries to write a file to a readonly filesystem.
 We can work around this by generating the file (log into a debug pod and edit the script to print the file) and then mounting it from the [mender-gui-config ConfigMap](templates/mender-gui-config_configmap.yaml):

 ```
-oc -n <namespace> apply -f mender-gui-config_configmap.yaml
+oc -n <namespace> apply -f templates/mender-gui-config_configmap.yaml
 ```

 In `mender/templates/gui-deploy.yaml`: